Thibault-Mattera/Recommendation_System_Restaurants/README.md

 - Build reviewer profiles: unsupervised learning
 - Create recommendation system: flask api and user interface

+### Data cleaning

+### Exploratory Data Analysis

+### Feature Engineering

+### Modeling: Unsupervised learning

+### Productionization

+This final step consisted in building a recommendation engine.
+I created a flask API connected to an HTML web-interface.
+The API takes the user profile to propose him a personalized selection of restaurant based on his preferences.

-## How does it work?
+#### How does it work?

 First, you select criteria that define your "restaurant customer profile":
 - Cuisine style
 - Price range
 - Restaurant' popularity

-Your profile is compared to a database containing different types of profile.
+Your profile is compared to a database containing the Trip Advisor reviewers profiles.
-Each one corresponds to a specific cluster of Trip Advisor reviewers.

-The system find the profiles that are closest yours and extract the restaurants these profiles have the most visited.
+The system finds the profiles that are closest to yours and extract the most corresponding restaurants.

-## Try it!
+#### Try it!

 1. Clone repo locally